 Interpersonal therapy focuses on your relationships with others and problems you may be having in your relationships, such as difficulties with communication or coping with bereavement.

 Your therapist will ask you questions to help you to take stock of the relationships that are important to you, looking at their strengths and any problems.
 Once you and your therapist have gained a clearer picture of the relationship difficulties that are connected with your symptoms, you can then agree on the main relationship problem areas that therapy will focus on.

 Dynamic Interpersonal Therapy is a 16 session model of treatment for low mood.
-It is a psychodynamic approach that helps the individual understand the connection between their low mood and significant difficulties in their relationships.
+It is a psychodynamic approach that helps the individual understand the connection between their low mood and significant patterns in their relationships.
 To do this we identify a core (often unconscious), repetitive pattern of relating to people.
 This pattern is the focus for the therapy.